Big Lagoon State Park: You’ll Love Camping Here

 Just on the other side of Big Lagoon and a short 5–10-minute drive away is Perdido Key State Park.

-When camping at Big Lagoon, visitors get a pass to hang in their car windshield, that is also good for parking at Perdido Key State Park.
-There are a few places to park that are state park specific.
+When camping at Big Lagoon, visitors get a pass to hang in their car windshield, which is also good for parking at Perdido Key State Park.
+There are a few places to park that are state park-specific.

 There are also pay-to-park parking lots to access the beautiful beaches along Perdido Key.